starkoka/starkoka/README.md

   - 🤔 &nbsp; Development of DiscordBOT using Discord.js(node.js) and robot control using C

-  - 🎓 &nbsp; National Institute of Technology, Kisarazu College
+  - 🎓 &nbsp; National Institute of Technology, Kisarazu College (Member of Robotics Research Club)

   - 🌱 &nbsp; Learning Python and C++.